jyo-lab/CODESOFT_5/README.md

 plot_summaries = [
     "A group of friends embark on a thrilling adventure.", "A heartwarming tale of love and loss.",
-    "An action-packed story of superheroes saving the world.", "A detective solves a mysterious murder case.",
+    "A cursed videotape brings death to anyone who watches it.", "An action-packed story of superheroes saving the world.", "A detective solves a mysterious murder case.",
     "A hilarious comedy about a family reunion gone wrong."